Comparison

 • What is Tri-Guard designed for?

-Tri-Guard is designed for active deterrence roles such as rear doors, gates, side lanes, and loading areas where light and audio warning are part of the operating brief.
+Tri-Guard is designed for active deterrence roles such as rear doors, gates, side lanes, and loading areas where light and audio warning are part of the brief.

 • Should buyers choose by camera shape or by feature family first?